 By Chris Mittelstaedt

 Wayne, PA, June 1981.
-It’s a hazy and humid gray-blue Saturday and the summer beetles are whistle-clicking as I push the riding mower backwards out from the garage.
+It’s a hazy and humid gray-blue Saturday, and the summer beetles are whistle-clicking as I push the riding mower backward out from the garage.
 I’m in grasscutting gear—white shorts with green piping, tube socks pulled up to my knees, a blue Adidas T-shirt, mirrored sunglasses, and super-absorbent plush white-and-blue wristbands.

 Nature speaks to us in many languages depending on where you live.
 For example, right now it is loquacious on the West Coast—chatting away with Ed McGee’s white-flesh nectarines from Vernalis, CA, and Olson Family Farms’ Candy Red yellow peaches from Kingsburg, CA.

 The east and central parts of the United States are well over being tongue-tied by spring and are in chorus with a wide variety of stone fruits.
 See what’s growing in your region by visiting our mix pages at fruitguys.com/mix.

 And remember — if no hablo barn swallow, you can always try mime.